nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 Important: some of the *S.cerevisiae* isolates were made available via custom website; these strains are listed in *additionalstrains.txt* and the data stored in *additionalstrains.gvcf.gz* and *additionalstrains.bcf.gz*

-Along with the gVCFs/BCFs files we provide a table (*perstraingenotypedpos.txt*) in which we reported the number (and the percentage) of positions genotyped for each strain, compared to S288C reference genome length.
+Along with the gVCFs/BCFs files we provide a table (*perstraingenotypedpos.txt*) in which we report the number (and the percentage) of positions genotyped for each strain, compared to S288C reference genome length.

 This last table should be used to run a first filtering of the data.